-Now, you might have probably heard about the two best ride sharing apps – Uber & Lyft.
+Now, you might have probably heard about the two best ride-sharing apps – Uber & Lyft.
 Both these ride-sharing companies have earned carloads of money.
 In fact, Uber even got into a number of on-demand businesses such as UberEats(Uber for Food), Uber for Helicopters, UberBOAT and now it is also getting into credit card business.
 Yesterday, on 26-Oct-17, Uber announced its partnership with Visa and Barclays at Money2020 Conference in Las Vegas.
 The new Uber Credit card is supposed to give another access to valuable customer information to understand their users’ behavior more deeply.

 While Lyft, on the other hand, just beat Uber in New York, leads to $1 Billion round and reached half billion rides.
-With this, the giant ride sharing service Lyft is now worth $11 Billion.
+With this, the giant ride-sharing service Lyft is now worth $11 Billion.

 Given this explosive growth, it’s common to think that it’s impossible to win against such big giants in the industry.
 But the fact is, It could be done.
 In fact, It has been done by many entrepreneurs by just hiring a dedicated mobile app development company for carpooling app development.
-And in this blog, we’re going to list top 5 carpooling and ridesharing apps, other than Uber & Lyft, which are doing exceptionally well in the same taxi app industry – kind of Uber alternatives.
+And in this blog, we’re going to list top 5 carpooling and care sharing apps, other than Uber & Lyft, which are doing exceptionally well in the same taxi app industry – kind of Uber alternatives.

 The Juno, as a matter of fact, offers 30 percent of special offers and additional desired facilities to its riders for a limited amount of time.
-And the reason why Juno is doing well in the competition is because Juno takes a smaller cut off every ride – Just 10% compared to Uber’s 20-25%, which is Juno’s part of strategy to attract and attain new customers.
+And the reason why Juno is doing well in the competition is that Juno takes a smaller cut off every ride – Just 10% compared to Uber’s 20-25%, which is Juno’s part of a strategy to attract and attain new customers.

-The Ola cabs, similar to other ridesharing services, are accessed through its own ride sharing app and it has nearly 4,50,000 vehicles to travel all around India.
-This ride sharing startup is one of the fastest growing taxi app companies in competition with Uber, and now it also started facilitating auto rickshaws and bikes.
+The Ola cabs, similar to other ridesharing services, are accessed through its own ride-sharing app and it has nearly 4,50,000 vehicles to travel all around India.
+This ride-sharing startup is one of the fastest growing taxi app companies in competition with Uber, and now it also started facilitating auto rickshaws and bikes.
 In fact, the company has recently raised $1.1 Billion led by Tencent to further fuel its battle with Uber in India.

 Launched in 2011, Ola currently providing services in 110 cities across India, with around 125M registered users.
 Now this India based taxi service provider is all set to expand its business in Australia, as recently, Ola declared that it has started providing services in Australian cities Sydney, Melbourne, and Perth with recruiting its drivers.

 BlaBlaCar is yet another transportation service that follows the carpooling technique to reduce traffic issues in the cities.
-In simple words, the world’s leading carpooling startup pairs people travelling between cities and drivers with empty seats in their cars.
+In simple words, the world’s leading carpooling startup pairs people traveling between cities and drivers with empty seats in their cars.

 This French startup is a global leader for long-distance carpooling and is worth around $1.5 Billion.
 Furthermore, this service is currently accessed by people from 22 countries.
-Now, if you’d like to know how BlaBlaCar survived for 10+ years and became one of the leading carpooling service, you can read our blog – Lesson From BlaBlaCar’s Success Story to Build a Million Dollar Ride Sharing App Startup.
+Now, if you’d like to know how BlaBlaCar survived for 10+ years and became one of the leading carpooling services, you can read our blog – Lesson From BlaBlaCar’s Success Story to Build a Million Dollar Ride Sharing App Startup.

 Think of GetAround as Airbnb for cars, the service which lets people rent out their own cars, instead of homes.
 In simple words, GetAround enables users to rent out their cars to strangers.
 And those who are willing to share their cars pay $99 to GetAround for installing a device that can unlock their vehicle in their smartphone app.
-In addition, they also put a pouch in which owners places their keys.
+In addition, they also put a pouch in which owners place their keys.
 And to rent cars through GetAround, the owners also have to pay $20 monthly fees to be connected with GetAround’s network.

 But does that even work?